HL7/FHIRPath/input/pages/index.md

 ## Expressions

 FHIRPath expressions can consist of _paths_, _literals_, _operators_, and _function invocations_, and these elements can be chained together, so that the output of one operation or function is the input to the next.
-This is the core of the _fluent_ <<Fluent>> syntactic style and allows complex paths and expressions to be built up from simpler components.
+This is the core of the _fluent_ [\[Fluent\]](#fluent) syntactic style and allows complex paths and expressions to be built up from simpler components.

 ### Literals